-6.6 Pre-Running Checks
+6.5 Pre-Running Checks

-Before starting the generator set, test the insulation resistance of windings, check all connections are tight and in the correct location.
-Ensure the alternator air path is clear of obstructions.
+Before starting the generator set, test the insulation resistance of windings and check that all connections are tight and in the correct location.
+Make sure the alternator air path is clear of obstructions.
 Replace all covers.

-6.7 Direction of Rotation
+6.6 Direction of Rotation